repaper/gratis/PlatformWithOS/README-BeagleBoneBlack.md

-# Initially configuring Angstrom on the Beagle Bone black
+# Initially configuring Angstrom on the BeagleBone black

-The Beagle Bone Black is slightly more problematic to set up, so here is a quick start guide:
+The BeagleBone Black is slightly more problematic to set up, so here is a quick start guide:

 Starting from a freshly created SD card image.  power on the system